gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 The oldest Eclipse supported by the plug-ins is Eclipse 4.3 Kepler (CDT 8.3), and the recommended version is 4.4 SR2.
 Do not try to install them on Juno, Indigo, or older versions, since the install will fail.

+The plug-ins also run on Eclipse 4.5 Mars, but there might be some small problems, for example the Restart button in the Debug view seems not working at all.

 Just go to the [Eclipse download site](http://www.eclipse.org/downloads/) and get the **Eclipse IDE for C/C++ Developers** archive appropriate for your platform, preferably the 64-bit version.
 Unpack it at a place of your choice and start using it.

 ### CDT